-REQ-MDT-FUN-16 It shall be possible to activate a Trace Session for MDT data collection (or UE measurement collection for MDT purpose) independently from other mobility related performance measurements and call trace collection
+REQ-MDT-FUN-16 It shall be possible to activate a Trace Session for MDT data collection (or UE measurement collection for MDT purpose) independently from other mobility related performance measurements and call trace collection for both management based and signalling based.

-REQ-MDT-FUN-17 It shall be possible to deactivate MDT data collection by using Trace Reference .
+REQ-MDT-FUN-17 It shall be possible to deactivate MDT data collection by using Trace Reference for both management based and signalling based.